SilviaDGregorio/behaviours/plugins/AisoyMov/AisoyMov_tutorial.md

 ```

 While the Javascript file is empty, the plugin works exactly the same, so we are going to add something to it.

-Remember also to add the js folder to *CMakeLists.txt*, as we will cover in the [] section

 We can overwrite our current XML file just by writing a couple of lines in *interface.js*: